UBI FAQ and HOWTO

 attaches mtd3.
 But these utilities will work with kernel versions starting from version 2.6.25.
 And someone should update them and teach to accept MTD device names, not only MTD device numbers.

-How to create/delete UBI volumes?
+How do I create/delete UBI volumes?

 Use the ubimkvol and ubirmvol utilities.
 For example, the below command creates an 128MiB volume on UBI device 0: